Hardwood and Laminate Floor Care

 Wipe Spills Immediately

 When accidents happen and some liquid gets spilled on your hardwood floor, you should use a slightly damp white cloth, or paper towel to immediately clean up and dry the effected area.
 For more difficult spots, follow the manufacturer's recommended cleaning procedures.

 Use the Proper Chair Glides

-Narrow wheels, sharp wooden legs or metal furniture legs can scratch and dent hardwood floors.
+Narrow wheels, wooden legs or metal furniture legs can scratch and dent hardwood floors.
 Any furniture that rests directly on top of a hardwood floor should have felt protectors, or furniture coasters under all it's feet.
 For extremely heavy objects such as a piano, use wide, non-staining rubber cups.
 Purchasing floor protectors is cheap insurance for protecting your hardwood floor investment.